matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 While `POST /register` does work, it is impactical as the sole method of fetching an access token.

-Most appservices
-which do not implement encryption do not store this information as neither the device_id or access_token are needed f However critically this means that bridges will need to be designed to store the access_token and device_id from the point of creating the user, so older bridges would be unable to get an access token for existing users as `POST /register` would fail.
-It would difficult to log out these tokens if they got exposed additionally, as the AS would not be able to fetch a new access token.
-Furthermore, the ability to generate access tokens for real users who registered elsewhere would not be possible with this mechanism.

 ## Security considerations

 Appservices could use this new functionality to generate devices for any userId that are within its namespace e.g. setting the user namespace regex to `@.*:example.com` would allow appservice to control anyone on the homeserver.
-While this sounds scary, in practise this is not a problem because:
+While this sounds scary, in practice this is not a problem because:

 - Appservice namespaces are mainained by the homeserver admin.
 If the namespace were to change, then it's reasonable to assume that the server admin is aware.
-There is no defense mechanism to stop a malicious server admin from creating new devices for a given user's account as they could also do so by simply modifying the database.
+There is no defense mechanism to stop a malicious server admin from creating new devices for a given user's account, which they could also do by simply modifying the database.

 - While an appservice *could* try to masquerade as a user maliciously without the server admin expecting it, it would still be bound by the restrictions of the namespace.
 Server admins are expected to be aware of the implications of adding new